hotwax/oms-documentation/user-manuals/business-process-models/inventorylifecycle.md

 ### Calculating Online ATP

 To calculate `Online ATP`, HotWax Commerce deducts inventory that is not available for sale from the ATP.
-This includes items such as safety stock, threshold quantities, orders in the brokering queue, and excluded facilities' ATP.
+This includes items such as safety stock, threshold quantities, orders in the brokering queue, and inventory from locations that are not participating in online selling.

 * <mark style="color:orange;">**Safety stock**</mark><mark style="color:orange;">:</mark> Inventory reserved at each store specifically for walk-in customers.
 * <mark style="color:orange;">**Threshold**</mark><mark style="color:orange;">:</mark> Inventory buffer established at a company level to prevent inventory discrepancies and overselling on eCommerce platforms.
 * <mark style="color:orange;">**Orders in the brokering queue**</mark><mark style="color:orange;">:</mark> eCommerce orders awaiting inventory allocation.
-* <mark style="color:orange;">**Excluded facilities' ATP**</mark><mark style="color:orange;">:</mark> Inventory at fulfillment locations temporarily unable to participate in online order fulfillment due to factors like insufficient labor, natural disasters, or holidays.
+* <mark style="color:orange;">**Non participating facilities' ATP**</mark><mark style="color:orange;">:</mark> Inventory at fulfillment locations that have online selling disabled in HotWax Commerce.

 #### How it works: